Biosphere 2: Acquisition by University of Arizona

 On June 26, 2007, the University of Arizona announced it would take over research at the Biosphere 2.
 The announcement ended fears that the structure would be demolished.
 University officials said private gifts and grants enabled them to cover research and operating costs for three years with the possibility of extending funding for ten years.
-It was extended for ten years, and is now engaged in research projects including research into the terrestrial water cycle and how it relates to ecology, atmospheric science, soil geochemistry, and climate change.
+It was extended for ten years, and engaged in research projects including research into the terrestrial water cycle and how it relates to ecology, atmospheric science, soil geochemistry, and climate change.
+One of these gifts in 2009 included 470 photovoltaic solar panels added to the site.
 In June 2011, the university announced that it would assume full ownership of Biosphere 2, effective July 1.

 CDO Ranching & Development donated the land, Biosphere buildings and several other support and administrative buildings.
 In 2011, the Philecology Foundation (a nonprofit research foundation founded by Ed Bass) pledged US$20 million for the ongoing science and operations.
 In 2017, Ed Bass donated another $30 million to the University of Arizona in support of Biosphere 2, endowing two academic positions and setting up the "Philecology Biospheric Research Endowment Fund".

 Science camps are also held on the premises.
 These have included a week-long 'space camp' for university undergraduates, and overnight camps for school students.
+In 2011 it was reported that there were an average of 100,000 visitors per year visiting the Biosphere 2 campus.

-Current research
+Later research

 There are many small-scale research projects at Biosphere 2, as well as several large-scale research projects including: